simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 06 Local Functions OpenAI.md

     * Set `spring.main.web-application-type` to none to run as a non-web application.
 Spring AI applications can run as web applications, but these exercises avoid this distraction.
     * Set `spring.ai.retry.max-attempts` to 1 to fail fast to save time if you have errors.
     * Set `spring.ai.retry.on-client-errors` to false since there is typically no point in retrying a client (vs server) error.
-    * Set `spring.ai.openai.chat.enabled` to true to enable the chat model.
+    * Set `spring.ai.model.chat` to `openai` to tell SpringAI which autoconfigure class to use.
     * Set `spring.ai.openai.chat.options.model` to "gpt-35-turbo" to use the GPT-3.5 model, or allow it to default.

     ```